-An accumulation of professional machinery and equipment creates a problem as they take up space that could have otherwise been used for other things.
-With commercial and storage spaces becoming expensive especially if you trade in or around the East Midlands like us, it is unwise and costly to keep unused engineering plant around longer than you have to.
+Retaining redundant machinery and equipment creates a problem as they take up space that could otherwise be used for something profitable.
+With commercial and storage spaces becoming expensive, especially if you trade in or around the East Midlands like us, it is unwise and costly to keep unused engineering plant around longer than you have to.

-The online sale of equipment and machinery has become very popular because of the wide reach the internet provides however there are some pitfalls to avoid and not put your good hard earn money into the pockets of fraudsters.
+The online sale of equipment and machinery has become very popular because of the wide reach the internet provides however there are some pitfalls to avoid and not put your good, hard earned money into the pockets of fraudsters.

 Follow these guidelines if you want to sell any of your unwanted industrial equipment online:

 Be sure of the equipment you are selling.

 You might have an idea of something you want to sell but it always a good idea to go through everything so that you can find other valuable machinery or equipment that can bring in some money as well.
 This step is especially important for someone who doesn’t understand what exactly can be sold, so ask for help if unsure.
 It will also mean that if you know exactly what it is you are selling, you will be able to get the best price for it.